 Injuries caused by an Uber, Lyft or Sidecar driver is the responsibility of the company, the driver and their insurance companies, right?
 You simply want to be covered for your injuries.
-It appears, however, that the ridesharing companies and their drivers have been in disputes with their insurance companies.
-Predictably, it is the insurance companies that want to limit their liability, but why should you be caught in the middle of that battle between insurance companies?
+It appears, however, that the ridesharing companies and their drivers have been in disputes with their insurance carrier.
+Predictably, it is the insurance companies that want to limit their liability, but why should you be caught in the middle of that battle between insurers?

 Uber’s website states that it provides “end-to-end insurance coverage.”
 However, there seems to be some question about who is responsible when an Uber driver causes a collision prior to passenger pick up.
 Ridesharing companies and their insurers are currently involved in a number of disputes across the country.
 While the insurance companies squabble amongst themselves, the injured party is left holding the bag.

-Debate over Whose Insurance Provides Coverage for injuries
+Debate over Whose Insurance Provides Coverage for Rideshare Injuries

 The rideshare industry and insurance company strategies are in a state of flux.
 And, with the passage of laws and issuance of court decisions, the insurance and liability rules are changing.
 As an injured passenger, biker or pedestrian you just need some insurance company to step up.
 You do not want to be caught in the middle of a spat between driver and company, or between two insurance companies.
-A great lawyer can help you with that.
+A great Chicago Uber accident lawyers can help you with that.

-Whether the injuries you sustained in an accident are covered by Uber or the private driver with whom you connected, can depend on what stage the driver was at in the process of providing you or someone else a ride.
+Whether the injuries you sustained in an accident are covered by Uber, Lyft or the private driver with whom you connected, can depend on what stage the driver was at in the process of providing you or someone else a ride.

 A San Francisco Uber driver struck and killed a six-year old girl while the driver was logged on to the Uber app, but was between fares.
 After nearly two years of litigation, with Uber denying liability, Uber finally agreed to settle the case.
 The company issued a statement saying that it now expanded its insurance to “cover accidents that occur while drivers are not providing transportation service for hire but are logged onto the Uber network and available to accept a ride.”